D3RRIXX/Behaviour-Trees.OLD/README.md

 While using Blackboard Properties you've propbably noticed 'Instance Synced' checkbox that is available for every property type.
 It basically marks this property as `static` so its value is shared between all runtime instances of that Blackboard.

 ### Blackboard Inheritance
-You can set one Blackboard as a parent of another, and thus making the child inherit all properties from its parent.
+You can set one Blackboard as a parent of another, thus making the child inherit all properties from its parent.